 However, the domestic realm still ruled supreme and at the end of WW1 many women were encouraged back to traditional female roles so society could get back to ‘normal’.
 But following on from the suffrage movement many women who wanted or needed to continue in their occupations began to assert themselves in the industrial union movement and sought a living wage and equal pay with men.

 One such woman was Kate Dwyer who lived in Annandale Street, Annandale.
-Kate had grown up in Broken Hill but moved to Sydney with her husband in 1894 when he took a job as headmaster of Marrickville West Public School.
+Kate had grown up in Tambaroora but moved to Sydney with her husband in 1894 when he took a job as headmaster of Marrickville West Public School.

 Kate was a leader in the fight for female suffrage as a member of the Womanhood Suffrage League of NSW.
 Then with Elizabeth Flanagan she formed the Women Workers Union to organise and represent women working as ‘sweated’ labour.
 These women were terribly exploited, working very long hours for low pay, often in their own homes or in small enterprises.
 It should be noted that sweat shops have been a feature of working life in the Inner West right up to the present time.